Stock options, performance-based incentives: How UAE firms retain best talent

 As reported by Khaleej Times earlier, UAE firms are increasingly focused on allowances and bonuses rather than increasing the basic salaries of the employees to retain the talent.

-Jack Khabbaz, managing partner, CEO practice at Cooper Fitch, said long-term incentive plans (LTIPs) are usually for CEOs and some publicly listed entities may have them for their C-Suite or start-ups too.
+Jack Khabbaz, managing partner, CEO practice at Cooper Fitch, said long-term incentive plans (LTIPs) are usually for CEOs.
+According to him, some publicly listed entities may have them for their C-Suite or start-ups, too.

 According to a 2024 survey by Cooper Fitch, nearly half – 52 per cent – of CEOs have been awarded long-term incentives.

-Deeksha Gandotra, managing director for HR consultancy Très Versatile, companies are offering LTIs such as flexible working, summer working from abroad and positive office cultures to retain the best talent.
+Deeksha Gandotra, managing director for HR consultancy Très Versatile, said companies are offering LTIs such as flexible work options, summer work from abroad, and positive office cultures to retain the best talent.

 She added that companies offering LTIs have increased substantially post Covid-19.